-The beam-beam counters (BBC) are deployed to characterize collisions from a global perspective, to provide the zero level trigger, the start time for the time-of-flight measurements, and to determine the primary collision vertex position to an accuracy of approximately 1 cm.
+The BBCs are deployed to characterize collisions from a global perspective, to provide the zero level trigger, the start time for the TOF measurements, and to determine the primary collision vertex position to an accuracy of approximately 1 cm.

-The beam-beam counters consist of two arrays of Čerenkov detectors on each side of the interaction region.
+The BBCs consist of two arrays of Cherenkov detectors on each side of the interaction region.
 The design constraints of the system are dominated by the need to provide good start timing for the spectrometers.
-The modules are designed to detect Čerenkov light from β≈1 charged particles.
-The placement in a region of high pseudo-rapidity ensures that most particles have β near 1.
-However this region has a high particle density, so that multiple particles striking a single module may compromise the ability to provide good timing.
-This problem is controlled by the use of two kinds of detector elements: one with a small enough geometrical solid angle, so the probability for multiple hits is small even for central collisions, and one with a much larger solid angle, so the probability of receiving at least one hit is large even for peripheral collisions.
+The modules are designed to detect Cherenkov light from $\beta \approx 1$ charged particles.
+The placement in a region of high pseudorapidity ensures that most particles have $\beta$ near 1.
+However, this region has a high particle density, so that multiple particles striking a single module may compromise the ability to provide good timing.
+This problem is controlled by the use of two kinds of detector elements: one with a small enough geometrical solid angle; so the probability for multiple hits is small even for central collisions, and one with a much larger solid angle; so the probability of receiving at least one hit is large even for peripheral collisions.

 The two arrays are placed at 220 cm on the left and right of the nominal interaction point.
-Figure 22 shows the actual view of the two BBC arrays in the IR.
+Fig. 22 shows the actual view of the two BBC arrays in the IR.
 The right array has reduced azimuthal coverage because the magnet D1 moves to within a few cm of the beam pipe when placed at the most forward angle.
 This reduced coverage is partially compensated by higher spatial density of modules in the array.
-The angular coverage is from 1.6° to 5.8°.
-Table 6 summarizes the details of the beam-beam counter characteristics and placements.
+The angular coverage is from $1.6^{\circ}$ to $5.8^{\circ}$ .
+Table 6 summarizes the details of the BBC characteristics and placements.

-The small tube modules use a 3/4 inch Hamamatsu H5010 fast timing photo-multipliers and the big tube modules utilize the 2 inch Hamamatsu R2083 tube.
-Each module has a Čerenkov lucite (UV transmitting) radiator, glued to the photo-multiplier face.
-The length of the radiator is 4 cm and 3 cm for small and big tubes, respectively.
+The small tube modules use a 3/4 in.
+Hamamatsu H5010 fast timing photomultipliers and the big tube modules utilize the 2 in.
+Hamamatsu R2083 tube.
+Each module has a Cherenkov lucite (UV transmitting) radiator, glued to the photomultiplier face.
+The length of the radiator is 4 and 3 cm for small and big tubes, respectively.
 In order to ensure both good timing and single hit response, this choice was made based on test beam studies.